loganpkg/spot/README.md

 Install
 -------

-This software is cross-platform and has been written in ANSI C with the minimum use of non-standard libraries.
+This cross-platform software has been written in ANSI C with the minimum use of non-standard libraries.
 To install, edit one of the scripts below (depending upon your operating system) to set `install_dir`.
-Then simply run:
+Then run:
 ```
 $ make
 $ PREFIX="$HOME" make install